uccser/cs-unplugged/csunplugged/topics/content/en/error-detection-and-correction/unit-plan/lessons/parity-magic.md

 (After you put the card back to how it was originally, look away again and ask for another card to be flipped over.)

-{image file-path="img/topics/parity-wizard.png" alt="A wizard holding a magic one with parity cards on it."}
+{image file-path="img/topics/parity-wizard.png" alt="A wizard holding a magic one with parity cards on it." alignment="right"}

 So is it magic?
 Or is it a trick?